 Is it a fraud then?

-The ways our bodies deal with body fat are still the subject of many research projects, however it is very likely that the consumption of green coffee helps us get thinner!
-Green coffee contains elements that affect the transformation of sugar to body fat and, more importantly, green coffee reduces our appetite.
+The ways our bodies deal with body fat are still the subject of many research projects, however, it is very likely that the consumption of green coffee helps us get thinner!
+It contains elements that affect the transformation of sugar to body fat and, more importantly, it also reduces our appetite.